JiriSlof/KnowledgeBase/MSWindowsServer.md

 - Service Provider License Agreement (SPLA) - program for service providers

 ## License unit restriction
-1. min.
-8 Core licenses per processor.
+1. Minimum 8 Core licenses per processor.
-2. min.
-16 Core licenses per server.
+2. Minimum 16 Core licenses per server.

 For example, a single processor server with 4 cores requires 16 Core licenses, and a 4-processor server with 8 cores on each processor requires 32 Core licenses.